 Ron Arcuri, P.G., is a senior consultant based in Pittsburgh, Pennsylvania in the United States.
-He brings 20 years of experience in the consulting field with a focus on helping clients to identify and mitigate business risks associated with environmental, health & safety conditions, practices and regulations.
-He has notable experience in the evaluation of environmental and related issues at complex sites in the context of litigation; regulatory negotiation; portfolio analysis and management, and environmental due diligence associated with mergers, divestitures, and acquisitions.
+He brings 22 years of global consulting experience with a focus on helping clients to identify and mitigate business risks associated with environmental, health & safety (EHS) conditions, practices and regulations.
+He has notable experience in the evaluation of environmental issues at complex sites in the context of litigation; regulatory negotiation; portfolio analysis and management, and environmental due diligence associated with mergers, divestitures, and acquisitions.

-Having lived and worked in eight locations across North America and the Asia Pacific Region, Ron has led project teams on four continents for clients in a broad spectrum of sectors including manufacturing, petrochemical, oil & gas, rail transport, legal, finance, government, and power generation.
-His particular expertise (over 15 years) is in leading complex projects and programs involving the assessment, remediation, transfer or closure of contaminated industrial property.
+Having lived and worked in eight locations across North America and the Asia Pacific Region, Ron has led project teams on six continents for clients in a broad spectrum of sectors including manufacturing, petrochemical, oil & gas, pharmaceutical, rail transport, legal, finance, government, and power generation.
+His expertise includes over 17 years of leading complex projects and programs involving the assessment, remediation, transfer or closure of contaminated industrial property.
 He is also experienced in estimating environmental conditions and quantifying the scope and cost of potential remedial scenarios, and in developing and leading engagement strategies with stakeholder groups and regulators.

 Office: +1 412 275 8004